styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Coordinates with Raid Hunter, Better Tasker, and Better Boosted Maps to prevent conflicts
 - Monitors Bestiary Automator refills to avoid interfering with stamina refills
 - Automatic gameplay pause when stamina drops below minimum threshold

+### OT Mods

+These are community and social mods that enhance player interaction and community features.
+All 2 OT Mods listed below are included by default in this loader:

+#### Guilds
+Social guild system for creating and managing player communities:
+- Create, join, and manage guilds with role-based permissions (Leader, Officer, Member)
+- Encrypted guild chat with real-time messaging and system notifications
+- Member management with invite, kick, promote, and demote functionality
+- Guild browser to search and discover available guilds
+- Transfer leadership and edit guild information with comprehensive settings

 #### VIP List
 Player management system for tracking favorite players: